Rainmire/message-me/README.md

 **Instant Message Delivery**

-Upon hitting return, a message is send to the database through an AJAX request, where it is saved and passed along to Action Cable and broadcasted to the appropriate conversation.
+User messages are broadcasted to the appropriate recipients using Action Cable's sub/pub paradigm.
 Users connected to the same conversation will have their page automatically updated.

 The MessageRelayJob directs the saved message to the correct channel.